-Your gut is a teeming warehouse of trillions of bacteria—some of those are good and protective while others are destructive.
+Your gut is a teeming warehouse of trillions of bacteria—some of those are good and protective while others are not.
 When everything is functioning optimally, your body is able to maintain a healthy balance.
-But it doesn't take much to throw it out of whack—think illness, medication, or simply a change in diet.
-When the bacteria in the intestinal tract starts growing in the wrong direction, it not only can affect your health, but it can also contribute to weight gain or make weight loss more difficult because your gut bacteria are intricately connected with both your metabolism and digestive system.*
+But it doesn't take much to throw it out of whack.

 Does gut health influence weight?

-What does your gut microbiome, the collection of trillions of bacteria living in your intestines, have to do with weight maintenance?
-More than you might think.
-Research has shown that the bacterial makeup in individuals who are obese is less diverse than in individuals who are lean.
+Research has shown that the bacterial makeup in individuals with obesity is less diverse than in individuals who are lean.

 The best probiotic strains for weight maintenance.*

-Each of these strains has been specifically studied for their impact on weight and has been found to have favorable effects on body fat, waist circumference, visceral fat, and glucose control.*
+Each of these strains has been specifically studied via clinical trials for their impact on weight and has been found to have favorable effects on weight, body fat, waist circumference, visceral fat, and glucose control.*

 Don't forget about diet and lifestyle.